wthomson/FitHome-docs/EnergyMonitorFirmware.md

 ```

 #### uPyCraftism
+_Note: We've given up on uPyCraft.
+We now stick with rshell_

 __IMPORTANT__: uPyCraft has a folder in it called _workspace_.
 This folder is mapped (mounted) to a directory on the Mac's/PC's hard drive.
 This is why the firmware starts below the _workspace_ folder.
 This folder needs to be mapped to uPyCraft's folder.
 These are the steps we took:
 - Choose Tools/InitConfig  You'll be asked if you want to init.
 Choose yes.
 - Click on the workspace folder.
 This brings up a Finder dialog box.
 Choose the energy_monitor_firmware directory.